EUDAT-B2STAGE/http-api/docs/quick_start.md

 ### Periodically update the SSL certificate

 Certificates issued using "Let's encrypt" lasts 90 days.
-To make sure your certificate is always up-to-date you can setup a cron job to run every two months of the year.
+To make sure your certificate is always up-to-date you can setup a cron job to run every week.

 ```bash